Arun416425/Expense-tracker/README.md

 <li>JavaScript (ES6): DOM manipulation, state management, and local storage logic.</li>

-📸 Preview
+## 📸 Preview
-[!TIP]
-Desktop View: Features a centered dashboard with a scrollable transaction history.
+<li>Desktop View: Features a centered dashboard with a scrollable transaction history.</li>
-Mobile View: Elements stack vertically for a seamless "App-like" experience.
+<li>Mobile View: Elements stack vertically for a seamless "App-like" experience.</li>

 🚀 How to Use
 Clone the Repository: